US judge: Terror watchlist violates constitutional rights

 The watchlist is disseminated to a variety of governmental departments, foreign governments and police agencies.

-The FBI had no immediate comment Wednesday to questions about the ruling.
+The FBI declined comment on the ruling Wednesday.
 In court, the FBI's lawyers argued that the difficulties suffered by the plaintiffs pale in comparison to the government's interests in combatting terrorism.

 Gadeir Abbas, a lawyer for the plaintiffs, called the ruling a victory.
 He said he will be asking the judge to severely curtail how the government compiles and uses its list.